Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 05. Shoot in RAW

-You will want to set your camera to shoot in RAW when you photograph the Aurora, in order to have complete control of the processing and lots of data to work with.
+You will want to set your camera to shoot in RAW when you photograph the Aurora to have complete control of the processing and lots of data to work with.

 I put my camera on Manual mode, set it to save the pictures as RAW+Jpeg (meaning I got 2 files: a raw and a jpeg version of the image I took), and set the aperture on the lowest setting (2.8 for my lens).
 I focused on infinity using the brightest star in the sky as a reference.